Coexisting with Nature and Conserving Biodiversity

 Greening Initiatives in Factories

-The Tsubaki Group is focused on expanding green areas and environmental facilities at our 11 business locations in Japan.
-The “greening rate” based on the area of green space and the “total greening rate” based on the area of green space plus the area related to environmental facilities are shown in the table below, as of March 31, 2022.
+The Group is focused on expanding green areas and environmental facilities at our 11 business sites in Japan.
+The “greening rate” based on the area of green space and the “total greening rate” based on the area of green space plus the area related to environmental facilities are shown in the table below, as of May 31, 2025.

 List of Factory Greening Rates (Based on Factory Location Act)